Copy Critique (Get One!)

 I’m making this special offer for a few simple reasons:

 Reason #2: A copy critique is a great low-risk way to get familiar with me and my work.
-And my hope is that at least one person who hires me for a copy critique will hire me for a bigger writing project down the road.
+My hope is that some of the people who hire me for critiques will hire me for bigger writing projects down the road.

 So that’s it.
 I’ve shown you my hand.